Earn a CIS Degree Online

-All kinds of fields, from healthcare to finance, manufacturing to software, rely heavily on information systems and data to drive better business decisions.
+From healthcare to finance, manufacturing to software, all kinds of fields rely heavily on information systems and data to drive better business decisions.

 While there may be crossover between CIS, computer science and IT, there are differences between these 3 disciplines.

 Generally speaking, CIS is computer science through a business lens.
-While many of the same fundamental concepts apply – such as scripting, systems design and data structures – computer science lacks the business core of CIS.
-With a greater emphasis on coding, computer science is also more math-intensive.
+While there is some overlap – such as scripting, systems design and data structures – a computer science degree puts a greater emphasis on computer algorithms and code.
+As a result, computer science is more math-intensive.

-Many of the courses in our bachelor's in CIS program actually have more in common with IT.
-Courses in areas like application development, object analysis and design, structured database environments and introduction to scripting are just as relevant to an IT and CIS professional alike.
+Many of the courses in our bachelor's in CIS program actually have more in common with an IT degree.
+Courses in areas like application development, object analysis and design, structured database environments and introduction to scripting are just as relevant to an IT and CIS professionals alike.

 That depends on your skill set and your interests.
 If computers and technology come naturally to you, then you probably have what it takes to earn your CIS degree.

-Students entering the program will be required to take some math courses, such as Introduction to Qualitative Analysis and Applied Statistics for STEM.
-The program also requires a business core, which includes courses in accounting.
+Students entering the program may be required to take a statistics course, such as Applied Statistics for STEM.
+The program also requires a business core, which includes courses in accounting and finance.